tugboat/pakyow-web/manual/04 Routes.markdown

 get /(.)*/ {}
 </div>

 Routes are matched in the order they are defined.
-Once a match occurs, the business logic for the route is invoked and the response returned.
+Once a match occurs, the business logic for the route is invoked and the response is returned.

 Parameters can be defined in the route spec and are accessible in the app.params hash: